MrPenguin07/ebuilds/README.md

     ```

 5. Emerge Packages:

+    `eix --in-overlay mrpenguin`
+    Will list available packages from this overlay.
-    You can now install packages from the overlay using emerge as usual.
+    You can now install packages using emerge as usual.

-6. Update the Overlay:

-    `auto-sync = yes` should keep the overlay in sync, or can be done manually;

-    ```bash
-    emaint sync -r mrpenguin
-    ```
 ---

 #### Keyword the -9999 ebuilds: